QTechTheory/ComputingResources/remotetips.md

 ## SSH without passphrase
 > Linux and MacOS

+> These instructions currently do NOT apply to Igor.

 Punching in your password every time you SSH to the same machine can be a chore.
 We *have* RSA keys, let's use them!
 Here we'll setup passphrase-free SSH.
 This is sometimes necessary for running Mathematica kernels on remote machines, like [Victor](victor.md) and [Fritz](fritz).

 > All the below commands are to be entered in your **local** machine's terminal, unless specified otherwise.